Better Game Golf

 Inhibition and Direction

-Using inhibition to halt unproductive thoughts, combined with directing your mind toward positive body cues, establishes a new focus distribution away from over-managing singular thoughts of the swing.
+Using inhibition to halt unproductive thoughts, combined with directing your mind toward positive body cues, establishes a new focus distribution — away from over-managing singular thoughts of the swing and toward the whole integrated system.
+Inhibition goes deeper than replacing bad thoughts with good thoughts.
+It says: do not engage with the habitual thought at all.
+Do not fight it, do not replace it — simply refuse to act on it, and then redirect attention to the directional intention.

 Rewiring Your Nervous System